rorywalsh/CsoundPhaser3/README.md

 <img src="gifs/mood.gif" style="width:60%" />

-Some rain will now be added to the scene.
-Rain can easily be created using the particle emitter.
-It has many different parameters for setting all aspects of how the particle are emitted.
+Some rain can also be added to the scene.
+Rain can be created using the particle emitter, which comes with many different parameters for setting all aspects of how the particle are emitted.
 In this case we set an x range to vary between 0 and 1800.
-Gravity is set to 100 to pull the rain down the screen.
-The rain drops will also get a little larger as the fall from the sky.
+Gravity is set to 100 to pull the rain down the screen, while the raindrops themselves will get a little larger in scale as they fall from the sky.

 ```javascript
 addRain()